-When you install the VM, choose the "Server with a GUI" version of Windows Server, not the "Core" version.
-If you've accidentally installed the "Core" version, you will only get a CMD command shell when you log into the VM; you will need to delete this Core VM and install a new one to choose the "Server with a GUI" version instead.
+When you install the virtual machine, choose the "Server with a GUI" version of Windows Server, not the "Core" version.
+If you install the "Core" version, you will only get a CMD command shell when you log into the virtual machine.
+If you accidentally install the "Core" version, delete it and install a new virtual machine choosing the "Server with a GUI" version instead.

-Bring the ISO file with you when you attend the training.
+Bring the ISO file with you on your hard drive when you attend the training.

 If I install Windows Server directly on the laptop, do I need a virtual machine?

 No, if you install Windows Server directly onto your laptop, you do not need to also install a virtual machine with Windows Server.
-Make sure to use either the evaluation version or a license-activated version of Windows Server though (activate in the System applet in Control Panel).
+However, make sure to use either the evaluation version or a license-activated version of Windows Server (activate in the System applet in the Control Panel).

 VMware prompts me for a license number or I get a license error message!

 Make sure you have the evaluation version of Windows Server, not the retail version.